 Still considering TikTok?
 Here’s what you need to know.

 How do you find content on TikTok?

 If you download TikTok, your feed will be filled without requiring you to follow anyone.
-The interface will begin by asking you questions that determine your interests — and POOF! — you can start endlessly scrolling through content before you even create an account.
+The interface will begin by asking you questions that determine your interests—and POOF!—you can start endlessly scrolling through content before you even create an account.

-This is uncharted territory for social media.
-We’ve become so accustomed to usual best practices that the idea of your content performing solely on the basis of genuine interest changes the game.
 To reach users, your content has to match what your intended audience is interested in, and it must be engaging enough to garner a following.
 General social media mistakes, like not posting enough or not using hashtags, still apply here.

 How can my school use TikTok?

 There are a number of schools that are already creating their own niche communities on the platform, so there is plenty of content for you to look to for inspiration.